www.odeharper.com

 Aldous Huxley

 Visit the Arpamagica music therapy center website through this link to learn more about study with Ludwig Conistabile and his "sound cocoon" deep relaxation technique.
+A new course in storytelling with therapeutic harp is slated for Fall of 2024 (contact Ludwig directly for details).

 "Music gives a soul to the universe, wings to the mind, flight to the imagination and life to everything."
 Plato